 Horseback Riding in Iceland at Sólhestar

-The girls running the game would ask your experience, and then pair you with a horse accordingly.
-The first horse they put me on was a bit more feisty than I wanted to deal with on a ride in a foreign country – I like feisty bitches, but more so when I have the time to spend getting to know and understand them.
+The girls running the game would ask your experience and then pair you with a horse accordingly.
+The first horse they put me on was a bit more feisty than I wanted to deal with on a ride in a foreign country.
+I like horses with a little bit of attitude, but more so when I have the time to spend getting to know and understand them.

 They switched me out for another horse – Seta, named after the letter Z in the Icelandic alphabet.
 Seta was perfect.
-Ransom was paired up Mercedes – a princess horse who did not like to walk in the mud, and then we had a mother and her two pre-teen children along with us for the ride.
-At first I was concerned about children coming along because I was worried it would mean that we would have to take it extra slow, but these girls knew what they were doing!
+Ransom was paired up with Mercedes – a princess horse who did not like to walk in the mud.
+Then we had a mother and her two pre-teen children along with us for the ride.
+At first, I was concerned about children coming along because I was worried it would mean that we would have to take it extra slow, but these girls knew what they were doing!

-We started our Icelandic horseback ride off north along Hvammsvegur road on the horse trail and rode towards the mountains.
-Our guide for horseback riding in Iceland was wonderful – a sweet girl from Denmark who had spent the summer working in Iceland and was getting ready to head home soon.
+We started our Iceland horseback ride off north along Hvammsvegur road on the horse trail and rode towards the mountains.
+Our guide for horseback riding in Iceland was wonderful.
+She was a sweet girl from Denmark who had spent the summer working in Iceland and was getting ready to head home soon.
 She was great at reading our comfort zones – we’d walk a bit, and then take off for a bit and get some speed, and then back to walking.